 - Brand Perception: BMW is widely recognized as a German luxury brand, which leads many to assume all BMWs are imports in non-German markets.
 This remains the popular opinion even when BMW vehicles are produced locally.

-- Local Production: Because BMW manufactures in countries like the U.S., its import classification is understandably debatable.
+- Local Production: Because BMW manufactures in countries like the U.S., its import classification is debatable.
 For example, a BMW X5 made in Spartanburg may be considered domestic by some buyers and, therefore, overshadow the brand's German heritage in American consumers' minds.

 - Regulatory Definitions: Different countries have varying definitions and regulations on imports.
 In some areas, a car's import status might be determined according to their specific laws, possibly including the percentage of foreign parts used.
 A vehicle might be classified as an import if a certain amount of its components come from abroad, regardless of the location of its final production.